hamidne/dotfiles/README.md

 ## Overview

 ![Cover preview](assets/terminal.png)
-Noobs Term is an installer that incorporates some of the wonderful terminal programs, packages, and configurations that are commonly installed together.
+An installer that incorporates some of the wonderful terminal programs, packages, and configurations that are commonly installed together.

 ## What's Included